 - Doesn't affect other benefits

-- Can be used flexibly for any purpose
+- Can be used flexibly for any purpose, including helping to pay for care

 Pension Credit: